kenneth558/POOFITEE-Original/README.md

  -- You are knowledgeable, willing, and able enough to lightly modify one or two of the short scripts presented here to suit your environment.
 Modifications to these scripts will be necessary for the system to use your ISP-provided email account to send system-generated email/texts from and to know the email addresses you want to receive those IP address changes and iptables-relaxing changes alerts in.
 You should also expect a certain amount of script troubleshooting to be needed during installation, Muphy's Law.
 This 'feature' helps me get this published sooner.

  -- You can spare a dedicated email account not requiring access via SSL, for back- or front-door communications to your system via the Internet.
 In my case, my local ISP allows non-SSL access to the email accounts they provide their customers.
 Perfect for me, because I would have absolutely no use otherwise for an ISP-provided email account, given how often I seem to change or drop ISPs due to oft-changing circumstances.
-NOTE - I'VE NOT INCLUDED A PORT KNOCKING IMPLEMENTATION YET.
-I USE knockd MYSELF.
-IF YOU WANT AN iptables-ONLY IMPLEMENTATION, SEE THESE TWO WEB SITES:  https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=1&cad=rja&uact=8&ved=0ahUKEwj-loelhvnKAhVBxGMKHTebBskQFggdMAA&url=http%3A%2F%2Fwww.microhowto.info%2Fhowto%2Fimplement_port_knocking_using_iptables.html&usg=AFQjCNHsxT8RS_LP1msujbdpnKvJK8z6yg&sig2=zA7piC7R1jB6JNhrnHrWVQ OR https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=2&cad=rja&uact=8&ved=0ahUKEwj-loelhvnKAhVBxGMKHTebBskQFggjMAE&url=https%3A%2F%2Fwww.digitalocean.com%2Fcommunity%2Ftutorials%2Fhow-to-configure-port-knocking-using-only-iptables-on-an-ubuntu-vps&usg=AFQjCNHIx585V_swhfX7PHDmxKhYAIlCew&sig2=eDqhl3HFXVUEq5yKxCuNaw

  -- You understand the advantages of this set up not using or having to configure any sort of polling to check for email messages or IP address changes.
 When you send an email to the email account dedicated to communicating to your system, just knock a port afterwards to cause your system to read that email